 As for a recipe, here is the simplest one I know that is authentic, tasty and easy.
 First, muddle some fresh mint leaves with one tablespoon of powdered sugar and a like amount of water.
 There are some specialized tools for doing this, but a spoon works fine.

 “Muddle” just means work everything together until the mint leaves have been crushed and the sugar is dissolved.
 Fill the glass with crushed ice, then with bourbon.
+Stir.
 Garnish with more fresh mint leaves.
-Serve and drink immediately.
+Serve and drink.

 To make multiple juleps at the same time, have your ice and bourbon ready.
 Then in a bowl make enough muddle (the mint, sugar, water mixture) for one round.
 Place some of the muddle mixture into the bottom of each glass.
-Fill each glass with ice, bourbon and mint leaf garnish, and serve.
+Fill each glass with ice and bourbon and stir.
+Add mint leaf garnish and serve.